mcsee/Software-Design-Articles/Articles/Blogging/The Reasons I Started Technical Blogging/readme.md

 Looking for an extra income is not a sin at all.

-So If you like this article and all the other ones you can...
+So If you like this article and all the other ones you can [buymeacoffee](https:buymeacoffee.com/mcsee)

-%%[buymeacoffee]